-4. Specific to Legal Services, does the AAA's contract/agreement with the Legal Services Provider(s) (LSPs) specify that the LSPs are expected to use the California Statewide Guidelines in the provision of OAA legal services?
+3. Specific to Legal Services Provider(s) (does the AAA's contract/agreement with the Legal Services Provider(s) (LSPs) specify that the LSPs are expected to use the California Statewide Guidelines in the provision of OAA legal services?
+Yes/No, Discuss:

+Yes.
 PSA 8 affirmatively confirms the use of California Statewide Guidelines in the contracts with the OAA legal service provider.

-5. Does the AAA collaborate with the Legal Services Provider(s) to jointly establish specific priorities issues for legal services?
-If so what are the top four (4) priority legal issues in your PSA?
+4. Does the AAA collaborate with the Legal Services Provider(s) to jointly establish specific priority issues for legal services?
+If so, what are the top four (4) priority legal issues in your PSA?
+Yes/No, Discuss:

-The Legal Services provider collaborates with the AAA to establish legal services priorities as part of the County AAS needs assessment process and identify their priorities during the monitoring process.
+Yes.
+The Legal Services Provider (Legal Aid SMC) collaborates with the AAA to establish legal services priorities as part of the County AAS needs assessment process and identify their priorities during the monitoring process.
 The top four legal service issues in PSA 8 are: health, income/nutrition benefits, elder abuse, and consumer issues.

-6. Specific to Legal Services, does the AAA collaborate with the Legal Services Provider(s) to jointly identify the target population?
-If so, what is the targeted senior population in your PSA AND what mechanism is used for reaching the target population?
+5. Specific to Legal Services, does the AAA collaborate with the Legal Services Provider(s) to jointly identify the target population?
+Yes/No, Discuss:

-Legal Aid participates in the AAA process that develops, distributes and reviews the community survey that is part of the Area Plan development.
-The community survey helps to identify target populations and areas of need greatest legal need.
-The targets senior populations and mechanisms for reaching them are discussed below.
+Yes.
+Legal Aid SMC participates in the AAA process that develops, distributes and reviews the community survey that is part of the Area Plan development.
+The community survey helps to identify target populations and areas of greatest legal need.